 We remove a newly sanctioned doctor from the Recognized Doctor list as soon as we receive the information.
 However, it is important to note that malpractice information is publically available in only 14 states.

 Memberships & Professional Affiliations

 Dr. Gange does not have any memberships or affiliations listed.
-If you are Dr. Gange and would like to add memberships or affiliations, please update your free profile.
+If you are Dr. Gange and would like to add memberships or affiliations, please update your profile.

 Likelihood of recommending Dr. Gange to family and friends

 Dr. Gange Says:

 I take enormous pride in caring for people, fully appreciating the uniqueness and intimacy of a physician-patient relationship.
 My practice is busy, averaging 100 patients seen weekly, all of whom I strive to fully listen to and give the highest quality of care to; as such I fall behind sometimes which is one of several reasons I offer my email address to all patients, hoping that with this level of...